awsdocs/amazon-ec2-user-guide/doc_source/ebs-modifying-snapshot-permissions.md

 1. \(Optional\) Select a destination Region\.

-1. The copy of the snapshot will be encrypted to the key displayed in the **Master Key** field\.
+1. The copy of the snapshot is encrypted by the key displayed in **Master Key**\.
 By default, the selected key is your account's default CMK\.
-To select a custom CMK, click inside the input box to see a list of available keys\.
+To select a customer managed CMK, click inside the input box to see a list of available keys\.

 1. Choose **Copy**\.